eic/epic.github.io/_public/science.md

 <figure>
   <img src="https://live.staticflickr.com/65535/51980330675_3064881a83_3k.jpg" alt="Nucleon within a Nucleus">
     <figcaption style="font-size: 0.9em; font-style: italic; color: #555; margin-top: 10px; text-align: center;">ePIC aims to to unravel the mysteries of quarks, gluons, and their interactions within the nucleus with unprecedented precision.
-Central to these studies is the investigation of extraordinary high gluon densities in the nuclei, modification of quark distributions within atomic nuclei, and the proces of hadronization. <em>Graphic courtesy of Brookhaven National Laboratory.</em></figcaption>
+Central to these studies is the investigation of extraordinary high gluon densities in the nuclei, modification of quark distributions within atomic nuclei, and the proces of hadronization.
+Graphic courtesy of Brookhaven National Laboratory.</figcaption>
 </figure>